vcuspinera/vcuspinera.github.io/_projects/2020-11-sie-api-guide.md

 _Note: In some cases, to use one of these functions you should previously use another(s) of the mentioned functions; for example, to use `getSeriesMetadata` you should previously call `setToken` and `getSeriesData`._

-Additionally, I have created a custom support function that can be found in the __src__ folder of this repo, to help Analysts and Researchers to easily explore the time series:
+Additionally, I have created a custom support function that can be found in the __src__ folder of folder of the [API SIE Guide repository](https://github.com/vcuspinera/SIE_API_guide), to help Analysts and Researchers to easily explore the time series:

-- `SIE_function` - when giving the names of the code of different time series, it automatically prints and saves the plot of this series, prints the metadata, and returns the data in a tidy data frame format.
+- `sie_function` - when giving the names of the code of different time series, it automatically prints and saves the plot of this series, prints the metadata, and returns the data in a tidy data frame format.

 ⭐️ [Click here](https://github.com/vcuspinera/SIE_API_guide/blob/main/src/SIE_function_examples.pdf) to access to the complementary document developed to show additional examples of this custom function used in different contexts with time series published in the SIE by Banco de Mexico.